Ben-C-Harris/Reinforcement-Learning-Pole-Balance/README.md

     PIL

 # How to run
-The model is simple to run.
+The model is simple to run and is (overly) commented to help share what is actually going on.
 Ensure you have the above packages installed in your environment and download/fork:

     kerasPoleBalance.py
     loggingFunctionality.py